jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Trigger Release in CloudBees Flow
+## Trigger Release in CloudBees CD

-This Integration allows you to trigger a release in CloudBees Flow.
+This Integration allows you to trigger a release in CloudBees CD.

 This build action has following parameters:

-- Configuration: Specify the name of the CloudBees Flow configuration
+- Configuration: Specify the name of the CloudBees CD configuration

-- Override Credential: Connect to CloudBees Flow as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+- Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration

-- Project Name: Specify the CloudBees Flow project name
+- Project Name: Specify the CloudBees CD project name

-- Release Name: Specify the CloudBees Flow release name
+- Release Name: Specify the CloudBees CD release name

 - (Optional) Starting Stage: Specify starting stage to run in the
-CloudBees Flow pipeline
+CloudBees CD pipeline

   -   Parameter is required if ‘Stages to run’ isn’t used

-- (Optional) Stages to run: Specify stages to run in the CloudBees Flow
+- (Optional) Stages to run: Specify stages to run in the CloudBees CD
 pipeline

   -   Parameter is required if ‘Starting Stage’ isn’t used